 - The Local Authority Special Educational Needs offer.

 All staff and governors also have a duty to promote equality and accessibility for the disabled which are fully explained in the school’s Equality Policy and Accessibility Plan.

-If you have any questions about provision for your child, their progress and attainment and well-being in any way, you should contact the class teacher in the first instance followed by Mrs Julie Hammond (SENCo) and / or Mrs Rachel Rice (Head teacher).
+If you have any questions about provision for your child, their progress and support, please contact Mrs Natalie Parsonson (SENCo) or Mrs. Rachel Rice (Head teacher).
 Please also see our Local Offer for SEND below.